fsspec/kerchunk/_sources/advanced.rst.txt

 Scanning and combining datasets can be computationally intensive and may require a lot of bandwidth for some data formats.
-Where the target data contains many input files, it makes sense to parallelise the job with dask and maybe disrtibuted the workload on a cluster to get additional CPUs and network performance.
+Where the target data contains many input files, it makes sense to parallelise the job with dask and maybe distribute the workload on a cluster to get additional CPUs and network performance.

 Simple parallel